camille-readbean/tp/docs/DeveloperGuide.md

 * 2a.
 The user's given input format is invalid.

     * 2a1.
 SWEE shows an error message.
     * 2a2.
-User inputs in the client's index and appointment index again
+User inputs in the client's index and appointment index again.
     * 2a3.
 Repeat steps 2a1-2a2 until the input is in the correct format.

     Use case resumes at step 3.

 ### Non-Functional Requirements